tarwn/lessthandot-hugo/blogs/content/posts/2011-12-02-css-javascript-t4-templates-and-less.md

 </h2>

 <p>
-  This solution hasn't quite given me the “save the file and refresh the page” ease of use of a static CSS file.
+  This solution hasn't quite given me the "save the file and refresh the page" ease of use of a static CSS file.
 This means if you are editing a less file that more than one template references, and you don't have all the templates open, you could get out of sync.
 To help keep things clean in source control, this means you should run a complete build (to let all the transforms run) or use.
 </p>

 <p>
   To make this work for multiple projects we can add a folder at the solution level with our less files and use the @import statement to pull them in.
 Except now we can't do the .less.css trick anymore because less doesn't process @import's ending in CSS, assuming they are intended to be regular css imports.
-At this point, it's probably time to stop fighting it, apply the “Less is CSS” extension I mentioned above, and change back to using .less instead of .less.css.
+At this point, it's probably time to stop fighting it, apply the "Less is CSS" extension I mentioned above, and change back to using .less instead of .less.css.
 Fun times.
 </p>

 <p>